ICARION-Project/ICARION/docs/CLI_USAGE.md

 ## Information Flags

-These flags provide information about ICARION and exit immediately
+These flags provide information and exit immediately. `--validate-schema` requires a configuration file; the others do not.
-without requiring a configuration file.

 ### `--dump-build-info`
 Show detailed build configuration and features.